How To Quickly And Easily Make Puzzles For Preschoolers

 - a ruler – or just something with a straight edge (I really like this folding one)

-How To Make Your Preschooler Puzzle
+How To Make A Puzzle For Preschoolers

 It couldn’t be easier to make your own homemade puzzle for preschoolers.
 Here’s how I did it: